 Island Tour by Boat Surrounded by tropical islands the coast of Cambodia is probably best explored by sea and there are plenty of islands within day-trip distance on board “party boats”.

-We have four different teams departing for Cambodia each year: January, April, July and September.
-Typically programs are ten weeks long, taking in all the sights and experiences you'll find described on this page with plenty of downtime for you to explore the country as you please.
+We have different departures to Cambodia throughout year.
+The January, April and September departures are for the full eight weeks, taking in all the sights and experiences you’ll find described on this page with plenty of downtime for you to explore the country as you please.

-Want to join a ten-week program in January, April, or September and leave early?
+However, we are very flexible, so if you need to arrive late or leave early?
 No problem, get in touch and we'll help you sort something out.